 Whether it is cold or warm weather outside we always need to insulate something.
 A down parka keeps your body heat in during the winter, a cooler keeps your lemonade cold in the summer.
 Experimenting with insulation is fun and easy.

-You’ll need the following for your experiment:
+You’ll need the following for your science experiment:

 - Ice cube tray and ice cubes